Robinhoeh/smoothie-app/src/components/notes.md

  ### Deleting an ingredient
   - On tab, ingredient is entered and trash icon shows up to deleted
   - On click of trash can icon, ingredient is removed from the page and the DB
-  - Cycle through array of ingredients
+  - Cycle through the array of ingredients
   - Compare the items in the array to the items being clicked
   - if clicked ones match the item being itereated over in array, remove item from page